mwvgroup/Pitt-Google-Broker/README.md

 - [ ] Formalize design intentions - what would a Pitt LSST broker look like?
 - [x] Download ZTF alert data for use in development and testing
 - [ ] Setup a rudimentary Kafka server for testing
+- [ ] Wrap dependencies in a docker